Chapter 10: The Artist

 The darkness plays tricks on the mind.
 Do not let it fool you.
 Stride thinks.

-His eyes wander the dark, feeling the looks of hundreds of eyes glooming back at him.
+His eyes wander the dark, sensing the gaze of hundreds of eyes glaring back at him.
 Yet he feels no significant presence around him.
 Then again, he could not feel the workers’ heartbeat in the logging camp.
 How could something work and live without a beating heart?
-He has too little information on his enemy.
-How dangerous is the Monarch, what is the size and strength of his army, and how do they deal with intruders.
-His assignments as a thief were much more covert.
-He often played the part of a meek beggar, gathering knowledge about the actions and routines of his targets.
-Until the target did not even register them as a person, but as a part of the background.
-A heap of trash at the side of an alley.
-But now, he did not have the time to wait and scout his surroundings.
-He has to act fast.
+He knows too little about his enemy.
+How dangerous is the Monarch, what is the size and strength of his army, how do they deal with intruders.
+Too many unanswered questions.

 His tired eyes close, hoping to just fade away into a deep slumber.
 Even he felt that his new body needed rest.